CEI-lab/FastRobots-2023/docs/Lab2.md

     |   ├── __init__.py
     └── utils.py
 ```
-In particular, please look at demo.ipynb and get familiar with the different function you can use on the Python side.
+2. Copy the ```ble_python``` directory into your project directory.
+3. Please read through the codebase (in particular, the demo.ipynb Jupyter notebook) to understand the different functions that you will be using in this lab.